Dragonfly (search engine): Criticism

 Project Dragonfly has been subject to harsh criticism, particularly from Google employees and users.
 Shortly after publication of The Intercept article leaking details of the project, 1,400 Google employees signed a letter demanding more transparency about Dragonfly, as well as more say in the nature of the work done by Google in general.
+In late August Senior Google Research Scientist Jack Poulson resigned in protest.
 In September 2018, Amnesty International released an open letter to Google's management condemning the project as an "alarming capitulation by Google on human rights" and calling for its cancellation.
 At the end of November 2018, a number of Google employees authored a Medium article in support of Amnesty International's letter.
 They argued that a Dragonfly launch would set a precedent for the implementation of censored Google services in other countries, and expressed concern about Dragonfly's potential to contribute to a program of widespread state surveillance in China.
 China is rumored to have been developing a "social credit system" which assigns each citizen a "score" based on their actions, conducted both online and offline.
 Purchasing alcohol and jaywalking reduce a citizen's score, for example, while purchasing diapers increases it.
 Chinese corporations are required by law to disclose the consumer data they collect to the government, presumably in part so it can be used to calculate these scores.
 Analysts have theorized that, if Dragonfly becomes a reality, Google could be compelled to do the same.